Having fulfilled my dream of landing on the Antarctic continent, I feel no regrets.

 “That's the entrance to the Lemaire Channel!”

-This site is also known as 'Kodak Valley,' probably because visitors, captivated by the breathtaking sight of steep mountains rising from the water, all aim their Kodak cameras at the view from the deck in unison.
+This site is also known as Kodak Valley, probably because visitors, captivated by the breathtaking sight of steep mountains rising from the water, all aim their Kodak cameras at the view from the deck in unison.

-With northerly winds filling her sails, Aomi reaches the mouth of the Lemaire Channel, and I grab my binoculars to scan the narrow passage.
+With northerly winds filling her sails, Aomi reaches the mouth of the Lemaire Channel, and I raise my binoculars to scan the narrow passage.
 Unfortunately, the far end of the river-like surface ahead appears choked with ice, leaving no room for navigation.

 Is it still impossible to advance?